Cosmetic Dentistry

 ADA Recommends Earlier Fluoride Distribution for Children

 When you think about dental hygiene for your kids, are brushing and flossing the only things that come to mind?
-These two items are highly important to maintain good oral health, but recently, the American Dental Association “recommends earlier fluoride distribution for children,” meaning that parents will have to put a tad more effort in their children’s teeth.
-Although other findings have stated that children receive fluoride treatment by age six at the dentist, these new findings urge them to receive it even earlier than their first visit.
-Upon developing their first tooth as babies, the ADA believes that they … Continue reading
+These two items are highly important to maintain good oral health, but recently, the American Dental Association “recommends earlier fluoride distribution for children,” meaning that parents will have to put a tad more effort into their children’s teeth.
+Although other findings have stated that children receive fluoride treatment by age six at the dentist, these new findings urge them to accept it even earlier than their first visit.
+Upon developing their first tooth as babies, the ADA believes they should … Continue reading

-3D Printers at the Dentist’s Office??
+3D Printers at the Dentist’s Office?

 5 Surprising Foods for a Brighter Smile